yirunzhou/auto_clip/README.md

 - Python 3.11+.
 - `ffmpeg` on your machine if you plan to trim clips.
 - `yt-dlp` (installed automatically with our requirements).
 Set `YT_DLP_PATH` if you use a custom binary.
-- Optional: DashScope/Qwen API keys for smarter keyword extraction.
+- Optional but highly recommended: DashScope/Qwen API keys for smarter keyword extraction.

 ## One-time setup